November 29, 2023

 Please join us for this 60-minute program.
-The panel covers key developments to be aware of headed into the 2022 Form 10-K reporting season, including recent SEC rulemaking and comment letters, disclosure trends and other developments.
+The panel covers key developments to be aware of headed into the 2023 Form 10-K reporting season, including recent SEC rulemaking and comment letters, disclosure trends and other developments such as:

 View Slides (PDF)

 Mike Titera is a partner in the Orange County office and a member of the Firm’s Securities Regulation and Corporate Governance Practice Group.
 His practice focuses on advising public companies regarding securities disclosure and compliance matters, financial reporting, and corporate governance.
 Mr. Titera often advises clients on accounting and auditing matters and the use of non-GAAP financial measures.
 He also has represented clients in investigations conducted by the Securities and Exchange Commission and the Financial Industry Regulatory Authority.
 Mr. Titera’s clients range from large-cap companies with global operations to small-cap companies in the pre-revenue phase.
 His clients operate in a range of sectors, including the retail, technology, pharmaceutical, hospitality, and financial services sectors.
 Mr. Titera is a frequent author on a range of securities law issues.
 His recent publications include articles in Insights and Deal Lawyers.
 Mr. Titera also co-authors a chapter regarding audit committees in the treatise “A Practical Guide to SEC Proxy and Compensation Rules” and contributed to a chapter about accounting-related matters in “Director’s Handbook: A Field Guide to 101 Situations Commonly Encountered in the Boardroom,” a recent publication of the American Bar Association.